-• Certain advanced imaging (such as, for example, MRA, MRI, CT, CTA and PET);
+Certain advanced imaging (such as, for example, MRA, MRI, CT, CTA and PET);

-If precertification is not obtained, no benefits will be payable under the plan for the services.
+If precertification is not obtained, no benefits will be payable under the plan for the services unless required by law.

-• Intensive outpatient services and partial hospitalization;
+• Intensive outpatient services and partial hospitalization:

-• Certain select procedures (such as, for example, implantable bone conduction hearing aids, knee arthroplasty, lumbar spinal fusion, gastric restrictive procedures (if covered by your plan), surgery for obstructive sleep apnea, and wireless capsule endoscopy;
+Certain select procedures (such as, for example, implantable bone conduction hearing aids, knee arthroplasty, lumbar spinal fusion, gastric restrictive procedures (if covered by your plan), surgery for obstructive sleep apnea, and wireless capsule endoscopy);

-If precertification is not obtained, no benefits will be payable under the plan for the services.
+If precertification is not obtained, no benefits will be payable under the plan for the services unless required by law.

-• Certain reconstructive procedures (such as, for example, blepharoplasty; rhinoplasty, and surgery for varicose veins);
+Certain reconstructive procedures (such as, for example, blepharoplasty; rhinoplasty, and surgery for varicose veins):

-If precertification is not obtained, no benefits will be payable under the plan for the services.
+If precertification is not obtained, no benefits will be payable under the plan for the services unless required by law.

-• Certain durable medical equipment;
+Certain durable medical equipment;

-If precertification is not obtained, no benefits will be payable under the plan for the services.
+If precertification is not obtained, no benefits will be payable under the plan for the services unless required by law.

-• Home health and hospice when services are rendered outside the state of Alabama;
+Home health and hospice when services are rendered outside the state of Alabama;